manvocao0271/LLM-Assisted-Resume-Portfolio-Customizer/README.md

   - Vite + React + Tailwind + Zustand multi-step flow (Upload → Review → Customize → Preview)
   - Upload step retries common API base URLs and supports `VITE_API_BASE_URL`
   - Upload step lets you paste or drop a job description (optional) so the backend can tailor the normalized data to that role.
+  - Review & Edit now surfaces a role-fit evaluation card that compares the parsed résumé against the provided job description, exposing a similarity score, matched keywords, and short recommendations before publishing.
 - Dev ergonomics
   - Vite proxy forwards `/api/*` to the backend during dev
   - Root npm scripts (`npm run setup|dev|build|preview`) delegate to the frontend package